• Skip to main content

 How To Make Cheese And Bacon Turnovers

-Say hello to this delicious bacon and cheese turnover, the perfect snack, lunch and easy breakfast idea.
-These easy cheese and bacon turnovers are the best copycat bacon and cheese wrap from Greggs.
-Plus, it only takes 20 minutes in the oven!
+Say hello to this delicious bacon and cheese turnover, the perfect snack, lunch and easy breakfast idea that takes just 20 minutes in the oven!
+These turnovers are the best copycat bacon and cheese wrap from Greggs!

 What Is A Bacon And Cheese Turnover?